Yucca Valley, California · Near Joshua Tree National Park

 A Kitchen for Serious Cooks

 The fully-equipped kitchen is wrapped in handmade terracotta tile, fitted with a statement steel range hood, and stocked with everything you need — from the KitchenAid to the pour-over setup.
+An induction stovetop keeps cooking fast, precise, and easy to clean.

 The adjacent dining room seats six comfortably, with a mid-century walnut table beneath sculptural pendant lights.
 Dinner parties have a way of going late here.